-We used the relative percentage of each variant in the sequencing dataset to estimate the number of individuals infected by each variant.
-Hence, by correlating the variant definition to epidemiological data, we discover that each new wave of the COVID-19 pandemic is driven and dominated by a new emerging variant, as identified by our ML analysis.
-This observation corroborates the hypothesis that there exists a strong and direct causal relation between the emergence of a new variant and of a new epidemic wave.
-We model the number of infected by use of the eRG framework.
-Each variant can be modelled by an independent eRG function, in agreement with an evolutionary theory we proposed in a companion manuscript (MeRG) \cite{cacciapaglia2021MeRG}.
-We also use epidemiological data from the whole UK, California, India and South Africa to confirm the validity of the model.
+Using the relative percentage of each variant in the sequencing dataset to estimate the number of individuals infected by each variant, we correlated our temporal chain analysis with epidemiological data.
+We discovered that each new wave of the COVID-19 pandemic in England (and similarly in Scotland and Wales) was driven and dominated by a new emerging variant.
+This observation corroborates the hypothesis that there exists a strong and direct causal relation between the emergence of a new variant and the onset of a new epidemic wave.
+We modelled the cumulative number of infected individuals by use of the MeRG framework that we proposed in a companion manuscript \cite{cacciapaglia2021MeRG}.
+We also used epidemiological data from the whole UK, California, India and South Africa to confirm the validity of the model.